5 ways to target your content better

 - How will you measure success?

-Your content marketing objectives need to be aligned with with your business’ overall commercial goals and support your wider marketing strategy.
+Your content marketing objectives need to be aligned with your business’ overall commercial goals and support your wider marketing strategy.
 Common objectives include increasing traffic to your website; driving conversions (sales, sign-ups etc); and creating brand awareness.

 2. Know your audience